mesosphere/dcos-docs-site/pages/services/spark/2.3.1-2.2.1-2/release-notes/index.md

 - Fixed supervise mode with checkpointing.
 [SPARK-22145](https://issues.apache.org/jira/browse/SPARK-22145)
 - Added support for older SPARK_MESOS_KRB5_CONF_BASE64 environment variable.
 - The spark CLI has "shortcut" command-line args, that are translated into spark.config=setting configurations downstream (such as spark.executor.memory).
 Fixed a bug where a user sets the configuration directly and is overwritten with the default value for the shortcut argument.
-- Fixed Spark SQL failure to create a Hive table when running in a Apache Sentry-secured Environment.
-[SPARK-24338](https://issues.apache.org/jira/browse/SPARK-24338)

 ### Breaking Changes
 - Changed the default user to root, in both the Dispatcher and History Server.